Dr-At0mic/IMAGE_PROCESSING/program8/README.md

 # Program 8: Edge Detection

 ## Question
-Implement edge detection techniques (e.g., Sobel operator, Canny edge detector) to detect edges in an image.
-Display the original image and edge-detected results.
+Implement edge detection algorithms (e.g., Sobel, Canny) using Python.

 ## Aim
 To implement and compare different edge detection techniques (Sobel operator and Canny edge detector) to identify boundaries and edges in an image.